 Quick Summary

-A personal interview is a meeting organized by a recruiter in which he evaluates a potential employee for prospective employment.
+A personal interview is a meeting organized by a recruiter in which the recruiter evaluates a potential employee for prospective employment.
 However, this meeting should be considered a two-way process between the candidate and the interviewer.
 The interviewer looks to find out how well the candidate could do the job and fit in with their organization and team, and the candidate aims to show that they are the best person for the job and the organization.

-A personal interviewer is expected to know more about your working background and personal experiences.
+A personal interviewer is expected to know more about your work background and personal experiences.
 An interviewer will also judge you by looking at your work history and success and failure stories.
 That’s why it’s essential to talk about all the points that cover your past success in your job, which has greatly molded you for the job you’re applying for.
 This provides a clear understanding of what a personal interview is.
 In a personal interview, you and the interviewer are introduced.

 The interview is a good way to understand each other and determine whether both benefit equally.
 A personal interview for freshers is an opportunity for recruiters to assess your potential and suitability for the role, focusing on your skills, qualifications, and enthusiasm for the position.